 Well, labels don’t act as filters for quality music anymore, so we’re now getting tons of releases that sound to me like unfinished demos.
 They aren’t well-mixed or even well-produced, like a prematurely baked cake.
 Both the advance of technology and the current pace of the world has led people to release their stuff too quickly.
 Alan and I took our time to finish just a two-track EP, and it took months to craft and release “Intro”.
 But now I see people moving at a pace that doesn’t allow them to finish anything properly.

 When I was coming up, I was listening to acts like Cassius, Daft Punk and Air.
-These were artist who would craft their records carefully, and that served as a reference for me, in terms of what a well-mixed track should sound like.
+These were artists who would craft their records carefully, and that served as a reference for me, in terms of what a well-mixed track should sound like.
 So I was forced to strive for the best if I wanted to be as good as those guys.
 But what I see among up-and-coming artists today is quite different.
 They seem happy to just mash up some Splice loops and do little else with the track.
 Even if a Splice loop has a good musical idea in it, it’s not produced or mixed well enough to be the final track.
 So when musicians today have no references other than questionable sample-pack material, then it makes sense that the quality of music suffers.
 Ironically, we’ve never had more access to information, tutorials and music history than now, but it hasn’t give us the results we might have expected.

 Part of the reason for that might be because of faulty information that’s spread through places like Youtube.
 Would you agree?

 I agree.
 There’s a lot of bad tutorials and interviews out there.
-I think Speakhertz does a good job, but I read a lot stuff online which is plainly false, to the point of deception.
+I think Speakhertz does a good job, but I read a lot of stuff online which is plainly false, to the point of deception.
 Back in the day, we only had a few magazines that were genuinely interested in presenting accurate information, which is what made them relevant, but now when we have thousands of outlets, the accuracy seems unimportant.

 If I already know how a certain record was made, because I’ve talked to the people who worked on it, it amazes me when I read false stuff online about the same record.
 Here’s an example of what I mean: One of my friends said to me, “Have you heard about the Studio Technologies Mic-PreEminence pre–amp?
 You need to check it out!
 I just read about it on Gearslutz, and they said it was used to record the vocals on Michael Jackson’s “Thriller” album “.
 I was like, “Whoa, really? “, because “Thriller” is a very important album to me.
 It played a big part in how I learned to analyze audio, since it was the first album my parents bought me in 1982 on cassette.
 So when my friend mentioned that, I made it a point to look into it.
 Sure enough, I saw people saying the same thing in online audio forums.
 But once I came to LA, I got the chance to meet different people that worked on “Thriller”.
 For example, I became friends with a guy who used to work with Bruce Swedien, on projects other than “Thriller”.
 I asked him about the Studio Technologies pre-amp, and he said, “Hmm, I don’t think they used that one “.
 That made me scratch my head, but I filed it away for later.
-Then one day when I was working at Capital Studios, and I ran into Ed Cherney, who was Bruce Swedien’s assistant on “Thriller”.
+Then one day when I was working at Capital Studios, I ran into Bruce Swedien’s assistant on “Thriller”, Ed Cherney.
 We bumped into each other at the cafeteria, and I asked him about the pre-amp.
 He said, “No way man, we never used that.
 There was no such thing as outboard rack pre-amps in those days.
 Bruce had his own Neve 1084 pre-amp in a small box, but you normally had to use a console if you wanted access to a certain pre-amp “.
 So all these online myths about a rack pre-amp being used before they even existed is just nonsense!
 I even remember seeing an online ad by someone in Japan who was selling the same pre-amp.
 I couldn’t read the Japanese text, but the brand names were in English, so I could make out “Studio Technologies“, “pre-amp” and “Thriller” in the ad.
 There was the hoax again….Even if the guy who posted the ad didn’t know that it was a lie, he’s spreading it anyway.
 So if you’re a buyer, and you read multiple online sources that say the same thing, you’ll be tempted to buy the item.
 So people easily get drawn into erroneous notions because they don’t know the history of things, and some of them won’t even research it.

 I understand what you mean.
 But it’s not just the producers and engineers who are to blame, right?
 On the label side, you have executives and A&Rs who don’t care about the quality of music they release either.

 Yes, that’s true.
 But y’know, records labels have been around for several decades, and things weren’t always as they are now.
 I’ve talked to people here in LA who worked in the music business in the 70s and 80s, and they told me that a lot of A&Rs and label heads in those days actually started off as producers.
-This is what people today don’t realize; the label heads 30 years ago already understoond how good records were made before they became CEOs.
+This is what people today don’t realize; the label heads 30 years ago already understood how good records were made before they became CEOs.
 They knew how much money needed to be spent on a good string recording, and why it was important.
 They knew who the good recording engineers and mixers were, and why it was worth paying them their rates.
 But today it’s the opposite: A&Rs who have never worked in a studio suddenly want to be producers because they got a job at a label.
-But all they have is a Bachelors degree in Music Business, and no studio experience.
+But all they have is a Bachelor’s degree in Music Business, and no studio experience.
 So a guy who used to work at Amazon suddenly becomes an A&R at a major label, and now wants to decide what the label should sign and release, and he starts telling the artist what a good production should sound like.
 But chances are he won’t be as interested in the tradition of record-making as he is in having hits.